amy941/boba_data_crunch/1_Excel_Intermediate_boba/README.md

 ![pivot1](https://github.com/user-attachments/assets/2926e3e3-5be1-45e3-b322-e4e7dc43ef10)

+_Screenshot of PivotTables, showing grade distribution by barista as % of column total_

 - **Polynomial** trendline shows the best fit with **R² = 1**
 - If the upward trend continues, **Barista Amy** is forcasted to earn an **average score of 91 in 2025**

 ![pivot2](https://github.com/user-attachments/assets/5084e74b-f9bf-4e01-a34b-1df5741e1bca)

+_Screenshot of forecast charts, showing performance trends by barista and projected 2025 score using R-squared analysis and trendlines._

 - The **first eight customers** rated **Amy’s performance** either **A or B**, **no C** given.
 - Filtering to **Barista Amy** shows a consistent **upward trend** in performance (from 86 in 2023 to 89 in 2024)
 - The **forecasted** score for 2025 is **91**, suggesting continued improvement

 ![slicer](https://github.com/user-attachments/assets/32747ffa-043d-422a-b98e-2e1555a19645)

+_Slicers were filtered to show Barista Amy's individual trend._

 ---